The 3 Most Powerful Ways to Flip Samples And Melodies in 2023!

 rearrange the notes

-Using Slicex, I’m able to rearrange the notes in the melody and make it sound choppier and bouncier:
+Using Slicex, I’m able to rearrange the notes in the melody and make it sound choppier and bouncier as shown in the image below.

 Chopping Up the Sample